 The collapsible list called 'Thematic Structure' or 'Map' in the leftmost column is an attempt to discover a plan, an underlying recursive structure of ideas that shapes the whole composition.
 I divided the poem into short segments (mostly less than 10 greek lines) representing - as much as possible - a single topic.
-These, the lowest level of my tree(1), I call 'segments'.
-These segments are gathered together (recursively) in groups called "themes" in such a way that they fit together naturally and bring out the organisation of ideas that govern the text.
-A theme can represent the simple topic of a segment or of a stretch of (child-)themes, it can also bring out the underlying theme in the more precise sense of the word of that part of the poem, especially on higher levels.
+These, the lowest level of my tree(1), I call 'stanzas'.
+These stanzas are gathered together (recursively) in groups called "themes" in such a way that they fit together naturally and bring out the organisation of ideas that govern the text.
+A theme can represent the simple topic of a stanza or of a stretch of (child-)themes, it can also bring out the underlying theme in the more precise sense of the word of that part of the poem, especially on higher levels.
 It is often difficult to distinguish theme and topic.
 Different topics can have the same theme, especially within the same tree branch.
 This is important for interpretation, it can help us figure out what the local theme is.
-A task of the "explanation page" is to make clear these themes underlying different topics.
+A task of the "explanation page" is to make clear what themes underlie different topics.